-- By December 31, 2014 engage consumers of services to inform the design of the first framework to serve adults and children with serious mental illness; design the model; obtain approval to implement the framework and develop contingency plan for moving work forward if approval is not obtained; and, determine the fiscal effects of statewide implementation in near-term. - By December 31, 2014 the framework will be implemented and some people with serious mental illness will have access to care through this model. - By December 31, 2014 the state will develop the reporting mechanism necessary to require designated providers to report on all federally mandated quality measures and align these with the Olmstead Plan. - By December 31, 2015 the state will establish baseline data for federally mandated quality measures for beneficiaries enrolled in this model. - By December 31, 2015 establish measures to assess access and use of routine and preventive primary health care and dental care. - By January 1, 2018 develop a sustainable funding source for the framework; develop system for collecting data on quality measures for which there are currently no reporting mechanisms in place; utilize findings from implementation to determine populations to serve under subsequent models; and, develop coordinated planning across partners (i.e., long-term services and supports and chemical and mental health) in developing additional models.
+- By July 1, 2015 the state will develop the reporting mechanism necessary to require designated providers to report on all federally mandated quality measures and align these with the Olmstead Plan.
+In addition, the state will develop a patient experience of care survey to be administered to individuals served in a behavioral health home and begin developing baseline data - By December 31, 2015 the state will establish baseline data for federally mandated quality measures for beneficiaries enrolled in this model.
+[HC 1F] - By December 31, 2015 establish measures to assess access and use of routine and preventive primary health care and dental care.
+[HC 1G]] - By July 1, 2016 utilizing baseline data gathered over the past year, establish measurable goals to improve patient experience of care.
+[HC 1E.1] - By January 1, 2018 develop a sustainable funding source for the framework; develop system for collecting data on quality measures for which there are currently no reporting mechanisms in place; utilize findings from implementation to determine populations to serve under subsequent models; and, develop coordinated planning across partners (i.e., long-term services and supports and chemical and mental health) in developing additional models.
+[HC 1H]

-Responsibility: The Commissioner of MDH, and the Commissioner of the Department of Human Services, the Assistant Commissioner of the Health Care Administration and the Assistant Commissioner of the Chemical and Mental Health Services Administration will designate responsible persons.
+Responsibility: The Commissioner of MDH and the Commissioner of the Department of Human Services, the Assistant Commissioner of the Health Care Administration and the Assistant Commissioner of the Chemical and Mental Health Services Administration will designate responsible persons.